The Boulevard Stage

 This event is for the whole family to enjoy and dogs are welcome.
 Please ensure that your dog is on leash and that you have brought adequate provisions to feed, water and clean up after them.

-Maps and programs will be made available online to download.
-There will also be a limited number of programs and maps available from Council’s information tent.
+The map is available online to download.
+There will also be a limited number of maps available from Council’s information tent.

 First Aid is available on site throughout the course of the event.